Written by Marc Cantavella, AndorraInc Co-Founder & Andorran Tax Expert

 Andorra offers multiple pathways to obtain a valid residence permit.
 Each one is tailored to a specific profile, but they can be summarized in three main categories:

-• Digital nomad or entrepreneur visa: a newer category designed for individuals who primarily work online, often for clients or companies based outside Andorra.
+- Digital nomad or entrepreneur visa: a newer category designed for individuals who primarily work online for clients or companies based outside Andorra.
+The professional must be based in Andorra and at least 85% of the services they provide must be used outside the principality.
+They may employ a maximum of one person.
 Like all other types of administrative residence, it grants you the right to stay in the country but does not automatically qualify you for tax residency if you do not meet certain criteria (such as spending sufficient days in the country).

-There are also other routes, such as family reunification or residence for health reasons, but the bulk of new residents typically fall under the “active” or “passive” categories, while the new digital nomad visa scheme remains very difficult to obtain.
+There are also other routes, such as family reunification or residence for health reasons, but the bulk of new residents typically fall under the “active” or “passive” categories.

 No matter which permit you obtain, remember that fulfilling the administrative requirement does not in itself make you a tax resident.
 It is crucial to evaluate your personal situation carefully, especially if you are seeking to minimize your tax exposure in a legitimate manner.